 - The Road to Psychological Safety is a voluntary standard focused on promoting employees’ psychological health and preventing psychological harm due to workplace factors.
 Published by the Mental Health Commission of Canada (2013)

-- Antidepressant Skills at Work: Dealing with Mood Problems in the Workplace - Centre for Applied Research in Mental Health and Addiction and BC Mental Health & Addiction Services (2009)
+- Antidepressant Skills @ Work- Centre for Applied Research in Mental Health and Addiction and BC Mental Health & Addiction Services (2007)

 - Mental Health in the Workplace - Healthy Work, Canadian Cancer Society (2017)

 - Reducing Work-Life Conflict: What Works?
 What Doesn't? – Health Canada (2008)

 - Guarding Minds at Work 2.0: A Workplace Guide to Psychological Safety and Health - Centre for Applied Research in Mental Health and Addiction.

 - Individually-directed health promotion and self-help initiatives such as Living Life to the Full and Bounce Back: Reclaim Your Health (Canadian Mental Health Association)

 - Sign up for the Healthy Workplaces workplace health program to access the Healthy Minds Module, which provides education materials, activity ideas and policy suggestions.

 Employers can create a health-supporting workplace.
 Here are some ideas:

 - Use Guarding Minds at Work 2.0: A Workplace Guide to Psychological Safety and Health to assess and address psychological risk factors in the workplace environment